Archives Research and Services

 Reduced service levels

 The Region of Peel Archives remains closed to the public due to an ongoing major construction project.
 Research inquiry service and records access are affected.
-We expect to reopen for archival research sometime in late 2022.
+We expect to reopen for archival research sometime in early 2023.
 Information about visiting us will be available at that time.

 Thank you for your continued patience and understanding.